w3c-ccg/http-signatures-test-suite/README.md

 1. Install the suite's dependencies and set it up for execution with ``npm install``
 2. Copy the `config.json.example` file to `config.json` and provide
   the path of the generator.

-Note this path must be executable.
+Note: The path provided for the ``generator`` command must be executable, ie can be launched from a commandline.

-To launch the test suite, run the command:
+Once the suite is configured, launch the test suite with the command:

 ```shell
 npm test